miklevin/MikeLev.in/index.md

  of timeless portable tools that keeps you valuable and engaged for life
 ```

-### MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm
+### MyKoz: A Real OS... on Windows.
+Learn Tow-it-izm

-This is a little endeavor of mine that goes back more than ten years.
-It
+MyKoz: A Real OS (pronounced like Marcus Aurelius) is a modification of the
-started out as Levinux, but since Microsoft added the Windows Subsystem for
+standard Windows Ubuntu Linux under the Windows Subsystem for Linux (WSL)
-Linux (WSL), that has become the obvious way to keep your skills sharp and
-timeless.
-I mean think about Microsoft adding Linux to Windows as a standard
-feature.
-If you don't think that's a big deal, you're not paying attention.
-Linux won.
-And it's not about desktop's.
-It's about AI, the cloud, and the
-Internet of Things (IoT).
-Linux is the core of all that.
-You can start easing
-yourself onto the parts of Linux that matter most, and you can do it from
-Windows.
-I'll show you how.
+designed to teach you stoicism and the timeless skills of Linux, Python, vim
+and git.
+Upon install, you'll get a JupyterLab server running on localhost:8888
+with a few Github repositories pre-installed to get you started with Free and
+Open Source SEO software.
+If you're not into SEO, it's a great way to learn
+generic data collection and analysis, which is the core of AI and more.

-Highlight this text, and copy it to your clipboard.
-Then create a file called
+Copy the text below to your clipboard.
+Then create a file called `drinkme.bat`
-`drinkme.bat` on your desktop, save it, and double-click it.
-It will download
+on your desktop, save it, and double-click it.
+It will download the latest
-the latest version of MyKoz, replacing the default Windows Ubuntu 22.04 with
+version of MyKoz, replacing the default Windows Ubuntu 22.04 with one that will
-one that will host JupyterLab on `localhost:8888` using the Linux version of
+host JupyterLab on `localhost:8888` using the Linux version of Python running
-Python running on the Windows Subsystem for Linux (WSL).
-It will also install a
+on the Windows Subsystem for Linux (WSL).
+It will also install a few Github
-few Github repositories to get you started with Free and Open Source SEO
+repositories to get you started with Free and Open Source SEO software, if that
-software, if that is of any interest to you.
-If not, it is a lesson in generic
+is of any interest to you.
+If not, it is a lesson in generic data collection
-data collection and analysis, which is the core of AI and many other things.
+and analysis, which is the core of AI and many other things.

 ```bash
 @echo off